atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/2_model.md

 ...
 ```

-The value of these properties will be sent to the @platform as a string.
+The value of these properties will be sent to the atPlatform as a string.

-The receiver and sender properties are necessary for the @platform to determine on will send and receive the data and on whose server the data will be saved.
+The receiver and sender properties are necessary for the atPlatform to determine on will send and receive the data and on whose server the data will be saved.

 The duration property will determine which voiceover will be played.
 A voiceover will be played to reflect the duration of the dude message.

 ##### From Json